ansys/pyedb/doc/source/user_guide/design_navigation.rst

 1. Import with ``from pyedb import Edb``.
 2. Pass ``grpc=True`` or ``grpc=False`` explicitly.
 3. Start from the highest-level manager that matches the question.
-4. Prefer named lookups and dictionaries when possible.
+4. Prefer named queries and dictionaries when possible.
 5. Keep layer questions in ``stackup``, connectivity questions in ``nets``, and part questions in ``components``.
 6. Close the session explicitly with ``edb.close()``.